ebdrup/json-schema-benchmark/reports/JSV.md

 |test failed|reason
 |-----------|------
 `additionalItems as false without items, items defaults to empty schema so everything is valid`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
+`additionalItems should not look in applicators, valid case, items defined in allOf are not examined`|Expected result: `true` but validator returned: `false`. **This excludes this validator from performance tests**
 `allOf, mismatch second`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `allOf, mismatch first`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `allOf, wrong type`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**